 - Click Test your store.
 If there are no errors, click Activate.
 Your SSL certificate is now active.

 Your SSL certificate automatically renews each year.
-Your new certificate will be available approximately one month before the old certificate expires; you can view the renewed certificate by navigating to SYSTEM > Settings > WEBSITE SETTINGS > SSL certificates.
+Your new certificate will be available approximately one month before the old certificate expires; you can view the renewed certificate by navigating to Settings > WEBSITE SETTINGS > SSL certificates.

 NOTE: You must manually activate your renewed certificate.
 Make sure you activate the new SSL certificate before deactivating the old certificate.